(Source: U Dobreho Pastiera Facebook)

 We used to call Bermuda Triangle the area determined by streets Zidovska, which is leading to the SNP Bridge (UFO Bridge), and steep street Beblaveho, which will lead you up to the Bratislava castle.
 This place is thickly studded with many outstanding pubs and bars.
 Let’s name just some of them: U čerta – At the devil´s – with a must see impressive Dali & devilish interior, Drink in Gallery Andy (bar and gallery in one, designed as a historical tram, if you ever dream about drinking securely in a public transport), Vydrica (situated on the highest spot of Beblaveho street, bearing the name of the former settlement under the Bratislava castle), U dobrého pastiera – At the good shepherd’s – in the beautiful rococo building which is said to be the narrowest detached building in Bratislava and you can find also the Museum of historical clocks here, they have their own terrace if you prefer to sit at table, and some more.
 These pubs are there for ages, and it’s obvious in most of them even from the condition of their interior.

-Okay, there is nothing really special having so many cool bars and pubs in such a small spot in Bratislava, so why is this place so mesmerizing?
+Okay, there is nothing really special having so many cool bars and pubs with activities like food and beer pairings in such a small spot in Bratislava, so why is this place so mesmerizing?
 It might be thanks to all those enchanting historical buildings that gave a shelter to these pubs.
 Its great location pays its part for sure – just under the castle, perching over the old city with a great view on Bratislava’s sightseeing spots like St. Martin’s Cathedral and UFO restaurant on the bridge.

 Or simply the unique opportunity to sit outside on the pavement or curb (if you are lucky and find some vacant :) as one big family, no matter which place you initially visited.
 Most probably it is a combination of all these circumstances that creates such a captivating bohemian atmosphere and gravitates crowds of artsy people there every day.